 Though NYC’s Christmas tree sidewalk business retains its inherent charm, today business owners are often hyper-competitive with one another.
-Two salesmen were convinced they’d have their kneecaps broken if they didn’t pay off their neighbor, and certainly there is evidence of Christmas tree company employees being fired and left unpaid for talking to the press, Priceonomics reported in a profile of two tree vendors.
+Two salesmen were convinced they’d have their kneecaps broken if they didn’t pay off their neighbor, and certainly, there is evidence of Christmas tree company employees being fired and left unpaid for talking to the press, Priceonomics reported in a profile of two tree vendors.

 While the City of New York auctions off a number of prime park-side permits (which can cost up to $25,000 in fees), many vendors set up shop with more personal permissions, like the OK of any business they pitch their wares in front of.
 Thus, the industry arguably comes largely down to who you know, how well you’re liked, and how generously you pay off or otherwise compensate the businesses near your site of sale.

 In addition to the competition from other local tree vendors, there’s also the threat of corporate companies like Home Depot and Whole Foods who have the ability to buy en masse and price trees far cheaper than little guys are capable of.
-“We can’t compete with that,” smalltime tree vendor Heather Neville told the Times this month, referring to Whole Foods’ cross-city November offering of a 40 percent discount on seven- to eight-foot Fraser firs.
+“We can’t compete with that,” smalltime tree vendor Heather Neville told the Times in 2017, referring to Whole Foods’ cross-city November offering of a 40 percent discount on seven- to eight-foot Fraser firs.
 For more local outlets, pricing that low is simply not viable if there’s to be any hope of churning a profit.